 After a tepid start to the year, consumer spending appears to be back in full-swing as shown by today’s retail sales numbers.
 June saw a 0.5% month-over-month increase and a, more importantly, 6.6% year-on-year increase over June 2017.
 Home purchases have seen a significant bump driven by lower… Read More

 It appears as if retail sales turned a corner in March and should continue to fare well in the second and third quarters of this year due to tax cuts, wage growth, and even tax refunds.
-Meanwhile, energy prices have been rebounding, especially oil which has quietly risen… Read More
+Meanwhile, energy prices have been rebounding, especially oil which has quietly… Read More

 5 ways retailers can increase sales volumes online and in-store all year By: Marilynn Joyner, JLL Retail in New York.

 The holiday season is the most wonderful time of the year, or so the song goes.
-It’s also the time of the year where majority of retailers reach their highest… Read More
+It’s also the time of the year where majority of retailers reach their… Read More

 The largest shopping day in Asia started as a somewhat anti-valentine’s day, where shoppers bought presents for themselves on November 11.
 But how does Single’s Day in China stack up to Valentine’s Day and the busiest shopping days around the world?
 Click to read more on Forbes and get the stats at a glance below. … Read More